wolkenheim/vue-circleci/README.md

 AWS CLI ORB https://circleci.com/orbs/registry/orb/circleci/aws-cli Orbs are packages for circleci.
 It makes sense to use them as it saves a lot of tedious work of installing aws cli to you docker executor by yourself.
 All you need is to set up the env variables.

+So much for the CI config.
+Feel free to look around and adapt the config.yml to your needs.
 ## Set up Environment variables for AWS CLI in circleci
 This one needs three environment variables.
 You need to set those in your Piplines Screen > Project Settings > Environment Variables.
 They need to be called exactly like that: